sm0svx/svxlink/src/doc/README-13.03.md

 SvxLink development.

 The CTCSS detector have been improved so that it is much quicker and also more reliable.
-The receiver voter implementation have also been greately improved.
-An experimental implemetation for APRS statistics has been added.
+The receiver voter implementation have also been greatly improved.
+An experimental implementation for APRS statistics has been added.
 Another useful new feature is an UDP "audio device" which for example can be used to interface with GNU Radio.